What-Are-Cannabinoids

 What Is The Endocannabinoid System?

-• Endocannabinoids, which are naturally occurring molecules found in the body.
+1. Endocannabinoids – naturally occurring compounds in the body.

-• Enzymes, which are responsible for breaking down these endocannabinoids.
+2. Enzymes – responsible for breaking down endocannabinoids.

 Ok, maybe that sounded like gobbledygook – so let’s make like an enzyme and break it down.